msc-network/msc-metadata/README.md

 # Mscmetadata

-This is an expermental project to create a new Music metadata standard protocol using (Ruby &) Protocol Buffers.
+This is an expermental project to create a new Music metadata standard protocol using Protocol Buffers.
 It is still in very early stage development.

 ## Installation